Bios-Marcel/cordless/README.md

 ## Troubleshooting

 If you happen to encounter a crash or a bug, please submit a bug report via the projects GitHub issue tracker.
-Bugs reported via Discord will be probably be forgotten or overseen.
+Bugs reported via Discord will probably be forgotten or overseen.

 For general problems faced by cordless users, check out the wiki at: